VicentePerezSoloviev/EDAspy/README.md

 #### Continuous univariate EDA

 This EDA is used when some continuous parameters must be optimized.

+In the Notebooks directory there is a example.

 ```python
 from EDAspy.optimization.univariate import EDA_continuous as EDAc
 import pandas as pd